All Episodes

 George Stephanopoulos wasn't giving an opinion.

-So if I'm Trump, I name like a urinal in the library after uh Disney or ABC News or even George himself.
+So if I'm Trump, I name like a urinal in the library after Disney or ABC News or even George himself.

-I call them a mob because of their mob mindset, and I spent a half hour in the last half hour just discussing, you know, what I learned in the Richard Jewell case when I was a local radio talk show host in Atlanta.
+And I spent a half hour in the last half hour just discussing what I learned in the Richard Jewell case when I was a local radio talk show host in Atlanta and how when the AJC story broke, I was there and I'm like, okay, the guy lives with his mother.

 That doesn't mean he fits the profile of a terrorist.